This article provides steps to troubleshoot errors that occur when adding a domain to Cloudflare.

 Step 3 - Resolve DNS for root domain

-Step 4 - Verify if the domain is banned at Cloudflare
+Step 4 - Verify if the domain is restricted at Cloudflare

 Cloudflare disallows the addition of certain domains on either a permanent or a temporary basis.
-See the instructions below for removing either type of ban.
+See the instructions below for removing either type of restriction.

 When Cloudflare observes too many attempts to add a domain to Cloudflare, an error is returned:

-Error with Cloudflare request: This zone is temporarily banned and cannot be added to Cloudflare at this time, please contact Cloudflare Support.
+Error with Cloudflare request: This zone is temporarily restricted and cannot be added to Cloudflare at this time, please contact Cloudflare Support.

 Before contacting Cloudflare support, wait 3 hours before attempting to re-add the domain to Cloudflare.